huntdatacenter/docs/docs/do-science/tools/technical/ncdu.md

 This is an example of a scan of a **`/mnt/work`** volume where the software (46GB) and workbench (23GB) folders take up most of your space.

+If you see that your folders are nearing full, we would recommend either a clean up of files in the lab or an expansion request

 ### Analyse your root volume

 To find what's taking space on your root volume (/), use the **`-x`** paramter.
 This excludes other volumes mounted on your machine (such as /mnt/work):